javmarina/Nintendo-Switch-Remote-Control/gui/README.md

 # Known issues

-- Audio device selection doesn't work.
-Regardless of the device you choose for audio capture (server side) and audio playback (client side), the first device that appears in the list will be selected.
-This issue is confirmed in Windows, don't know about other platforms.
 - When a connection (session) is finished, both the client and server programs have to be restarted in order to connect again.
 Connection will refuse if programs are not closed before.

 # Instructions